The Hussaini Encyclopedia: About The Centre

 The Hussaini Centre for Research was established in London in 1993 (1414 H), Sheikh Mohammed Sadiq Mohammed Al-Karbassi used his home as the first base, and foundation for research as his office.
 There he welcomed politicians and journalists to his home.
 The centre has relocated to its current location in 2003.
 The Hussaini Centre Registered Charity in the UK.
 No: 1106596, under the title "The Hussaini Charitable Trust".

 The centre has a hall for general meetings, with rooms for studying, researching and translating texts.
 The centre receives many students looking to use its growing private library, which contains over 25,000 titles, specializing on topics of different scholars, with texts and archives in many languages.

 The centre stands alone when it comes to holding an entire specialized department containing handwritten and rare documents on different scientific and philosophical topics; the documents in this specialized department hold important historical and scientific value, some being hundreds of years old.

 The centre continuously receives awards and nominations, for science and academic studies.
 The centre has also been the recipient of highly regarded certificates and given the approval of many researchers on science and knowledge.
 They have visited the centre on countless occasions to dwell upon and answer many questions regarding science and the development of life.

 The centre continuously tries to answer the queries of various university students and researchers, using the knowledge of Sheikh Al-Karbassi, and centre's personal library.
 Many university professors from around the world's universities, notably the UK, Canada, and Germany, have requested their students to study the centre's publications and documents.

 The centre has strong relationships and works on many projects regarding science and culture with other global establishments, universities and colleges; including relations with academic professors and lecturers in: Algeria, Australia, Bahrain, Canada, China, Cyprus, France, Iran, Iraq, Italy, Kuwait, Lebanon, Norway, Palestine, Russia, Saudi Arabia, South Africa, Sweden, Switzerland, Syria, Tajikistan, the United Kingdom, the United States of America, and many other countries.

-The most notable work of the Hussaini Centre for Research would be the production of The Hussaini Encyclopedia itself, which consists of more than 700 hand written books (drafts) and 105 books published so far.
+The most notable work of the Hussaini Centre for Research would be the production of The Hussaini Encyclopedia itself, which consists of more than 700 handwritten books (drafts) and 130 books published so far.
 The encyclopedia itself is mainly about Imam Hussain, and anything connected to Imam Hussain is also mentioned and written about in this great encyclopedia.

-Structure of The Encyclopedia

-The author has observed certain methodical principles in structuring this Encyclopedia which he believes must be adhered to for any desired achievement connected to any work.
-Below are a few of the things which he followed in producing The Hussaini Encyclopedia: